camdenjohnsonn/baseball-analytics/README.md

 # Baseball Analytics & Player Performance Prediction

-A full end-to-end data science project using the Lahman Baseball Database to predict player performance and Hall of Fame induction probability.
+An end-to-end data science project using the Lahman Baseball Database to predict player performance and Hall of Fame induction probability.

 ## Project Overview